3colorr/recent-projects/README.md

 cd ~
 git clone https://github.com/3colorr/recent-projects.git
 ```
-Next, we will set up an alias, but you can skip it.
+Next, you set up an alias.
+The alias does not have to be `rp`, but in this README it is explained assuming that `rp` is set.
 ```
-vi .zshrc
-> alias rp="ruby ~/recent-projects/exec.rb"
+echo 'alias rp="ruby ~/recent-projects/exec.rb"' >> .zshrc
 ```
-If you skip the alias setting, you have to enter "~/recent-project/exec.rb" each time.
+If you do not want to the alias setting, you have to enter `ruby ~/recent-project/exec.rb` each time.
 ```
 ruby ~/recent-projects/exec.rb [コマンド]
 ```